dynamicdan/policy-template/template-simple.md

 ## Purpose and Need

-`why should I read this?
+`Why should I read this?
 What's in it for me, my team, my project, my success, the organisational success?`

 ## Pre-requisite Reading